-[x] [] Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Pulo 142 112 [] Confidentia Commission permitted Only / (as of the 14a-6(e)(2)) Rule 14a-11(c) or Rule 14a-12

-DISCOVERY LABORATORIES, INC. (Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant): Not Applicable

-Payment of filing fee (Check the appropriate box):

-[X] No fee required.

-[] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- (1) Title of each class of securities to which transaction applies: not applicable - (2) Aggregate number of securities to which transaction applies: not applicable - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): not applicable - (4) Proposed maximum aggregate value of transaction: not applicable

-(5) Total fee paid: not applicable

-[] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+[ ] Definit [ ] Definit [ ] Solicit nary Proxy Statement [ ] Confidential, for Use of the ive Proxy Statement Commission Only (as permitted by Rule 14a-6(e)(2)) ing Material Pursuant to a-11(c) or Rule 14a-12 DISCOVERY LABORATORIES, INC. (Name of Registrant as Specified in Its Charter) (Name of Pe Not Applic Payment of filing fee (Check the appropriate box): [X] No fee [ ] Fee com required. puted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: not applicable (2) Aggregate number of securities to which transaction applies: not applicable (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): not applicable (4) Proposed maximum aggregate value of transaction: not applicable (5) Total fee paid: not applicable [] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount previously paid: not applicable - (2) Form, Schedule or Registration Statement No.: not applicable

-- (3) Filing Party: not applicable - (4) Date Filed: not applicable
+(1) Amount previously paid: not applicable (2) Form, Schedule or Registration Statement No.: not applicable (3) Filing Party: not applicable (4) Date Filed: not applicable

-Discovery Laboratories, Inc. 350 South Main Street, Suite 307 Doylestown, PA 18901 (215)340-4699 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held on Monday, June 28, 1999
+350 South Main Street, Suite 307 Doylestown, PA 18901

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To be held on Wednesday, June 28, 1999

-The Annual Meeting of Stockholders of Discovery Laboratories, Inc., a Delaware corporation (the "Corporation"), will be held on Monday, June 28, 1999, at 10:00 a.m.
+The Annual Meeting of Stockholders of Discovery Laboratories, Inc., a Delaware corporation (the "Corporation"), will be held on Wednesday, June 28, 1999, at 10:00 a.m.
 Eastern Standard Time at the office of Roberts, Sheridan & Kotel, P.C., 12 East 49th Street, 30th Floor, New York, N.Y., for the following purposes:

-- I. To elect nine members to the Board of Directors to serve for the ensuing year and until their respective successors have been duly elected and qualified; - II.
+- To elect nine members to the Board of Directors to serve for the ensuing year and until their respective successors have been duly elected and qualified; - II.
 To consider and approve an amendment to the Corporation's 1998 Stock Incentive Plan (the "1998 Plan") to increase the number of shares of Common Stock available for issuance under the 1998 Plan from 1,406,024 shares of Common Stock to 2,200,959 shares of Common Stock; - III.
 To consider and approve the entry by the Corporation into a stock purchase agreement with Crescent International Limited ("Crescent") providing for the sale to Crescent of up to \$1 million in new equity of the Corporation; - IV.
 To consider and approve an amendment to the Corporation's Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock available for issuance by the Corporation from 20 million to 35 million; and - V. To transact such other business as may properly come before the meeting and any adjournments or postponements thereof.